alexjungaalto/MachineLearningCoaching/README.md

 - **Mentorship and Coaching**: Guided academics and professionals in research, teaching, and leadership.

 📘 Author of [*Machine Learning: The Basics*](https://link.springer.com/book/10.1007/978-981-16-8193-6)
-The main theme of my book is the decomposition of machine learning methods, ranging from linear regression to deep reinforcement learning, into three design choices: data, model and loss.
+In my book, I break down machine learning methods from linear regression to deep reinforcement learning into three fundamental design choices: **data**, **model**, and **loss**.
+This structured approach provides readers with a clear framework for understanding and designing machine learning systems.

 🎥 Creator of educational content on my [YouTube Channel](https://www.youtube.com/@alexjung111)
-Over the years I have built a YouTube channel with recordings of lectures, scientific talks, master thesis presentations as well as group meetings.
+I have developed a YouTube channel featuring rich educational resources, including lecture recordings, scientific talks, master thesis presentations, and group meetings.
+My channel serves as a hub for sharing knowledge and fostering academic engagement.

 ---